Raw Desert Honey from Alice Springs Northern Territory

 Hive Tool

 Used to crack a hive open and to ease frames out of the hive.
-Also good for scraping wax off hive furniture.
+Also good for scraping wax off hive furniture and prying apart stubborn components.

 Hand Saw

-Desert Honey & Queen Bees - Northern Territory
+Desert Honey, Queen Bees & Pollen - Northern Territory

 Look, we're not going to sugarcoat it - the desert's a bastard of a place to keep bees.
-But that's exactly what makes our honey and queens worth having.
+But that's exactly what makes our honey, queens, and seasonal pollen worth having.
 They come from Alice Springs and the surrounding scrubland where everything's either trying to kill you or dying of thirst.
 Our queens?
-They've learned to work with what they've got, and they don't quit when things get rough.
+They've learned to work with what they've got, and they would quit when things get tough.
+The desert flora that blooms after rare rains provides pollen with nutrients you won't find anywhere else.

 400g